What is diversity, and what does it really mean to the business world?

 Follow Up With Analysis

+Regularly analysing recruitment data helps identify areas for improvement.
 Today, we are lucky enough to have access to a range of tools which are designed to assess the effectiveness of our online content.
-Such tools include linguistic analysers, which assess the tone of the text, and Google analytics which analyses how the web page is being used and viewed.
-Such tools can be applied to online job advertisements to gain a fantastic insight into how appealing it is for a diverse audience.
-The gender decoder calculates the amount of “masculine-coded language” appears in the job ad, compared to “feminine-coded language”.
-Following up with analytics in this way allows you to assess the effectiveness of your strategy, and what needs to improve in the future.
+Such tools include linguistic analysers, which assess the tone of the text, and GA4 which analyses how the web page is being used and viewed.
+These tools can be applied to online job advertisements to gain a fantastic insight into how appealing it is for a diverse audience.

 About the Author: